English

 The researchers then placed the sample in optical tweezers to explore the growth arrangement of yeast cells [2, pp. 200].
 In the end, the study concluded that yeast emergence happened in a linear shape pattern because of localized heating effects caused by absorption at a focal point, hence causing the induced direction of yeast development [2, pp. 200].
 The experimentation data was obtained using the Richards function.
 The researchers ended by suggesting that the food rate makes major contributions to the growth rate of yeast cells.

 In conclusion, the introduction of laser or optical tweezers by Arthur Ashkin allowed easier trapping and manipulation of substances under study.
-Scientists and research used the too to understand scientific or chemical matters of microscopic objects.
-Laser tweezers operate in a unique manner by focusing a laser beam to the specimen being studied.
+Scientists and researchers used the tool to understand scientific or chemical matters of microscopic objects.
+Laser tweezers operate in a unique manner by focusing a laser beam on the specimen being studied.
 Results from the summarized articles indicate that optical tweezers provide results depending on the organisms introduced for research.

-The essay contains the discussion of the laser tweezers and the procedure how the laser tweezers are being experimented in the laboratories.
-The study also gives the details how the beam reflects, and the table is used to provide the information on the measurement of the energy dissipation of the beam at the time of passing.
+The essay contains a discussion of the laser tweezers and the procedure of how the laser tweezers are being experimented in the laboratories.
+The study also gives the details of how the beam reflects, and the table is used to provide information on the measurement of the energy dissipation of the beam at the time of passing.

 Introduction:

-The device that was used for catching the neutrally charged optic forces is done by Laser tweezers, which it includes the radiation pressure and concentrated laser beam tightly.
-This equipment has a lot of application in the field of medical science, study projects and much more.
-The Nano tracker was used in the equipment for light particle objects which were used for the medical applications and had the most advantages.
+The device that was used for catching the neutrally charged optic forces is done by Laser tweezers, which include the radiation pressure and concentrated laser beam tightly.
+This equipment has a lot of applications in the field of medical science, study projects and much more.
+The Nano tracker was used in the equipment for light particle objects, which were used for medical applications and had the most advantages.

 Laser Tweezers Experimental Procedure:

 The laser tweezers are used in the research where it acts as an excellent inducer of the experiments in the laboratories.
-This has an advancement in the design where it is now possible for power lasers at a different wavelength at a cheaper cost as compared with before.
+This has an advancement in the design where it is now possible to power lasers at a different wavelength at a cheaper cost as compared with before.
 It is used to measure the microscopic energy that was exerted by cellular transactions in the area of biophysics.
-In the availability of massive transfer ably available coated with protein polyester beads which allow the research people to get the communication and information through the cell and its precision in the external environment is very flexible.
+The availability of massive transfer ably available coated with protein polyester beads allows the research people to get communication and information through the cell, and its precision in the external environment is very flexible.

-It was an experimental procedure the usage of the apparatus was to get familiarize with the fundamental theory and functioning of the laser trapping.
-This experiment apparatus is costlier, potentially dangerous.
+It was an experimental procedure the usage of the apparatus was to familiarize myself with the fundamental theory and functioning of laser trapping.
+This experiment apparatus is costlier and potentially dangerous.
 More necessary actions are to be taken and also care while working with the equipment.
 Even when the experimental set up was in the off condition, there are caution actions to be followed to avoid minor problems.
-The alignment of the optical path will be changed even to the little upset of the way of the laser beams and also it requires a great effort and also it consumes a lot of time as well.
-Adding to the suffering of the laser misalignment, they will be travelling at a power of 30 mW and is carried in the form of 633 nm photons which it readily it absorbs the retina, and it affects which cause many problems to the eye.
+The alignment of the optical path will be changed even to the little upset of the way of the laser beams.
+It also requires a great effort, and also it consumes a lot of time as well.
+Adding to the suffering of the laser misalignment, they will be traveling at a power of 30 mW and are carried in the form of 633 nm photons, which readily absorb the retina and it affects which cause many problems to the eye.
 To avoid the same as mentioned above one must ensure their safety by wearing a safety glass that is goggles.
-We must utmost take care of the apparatus if a slight rest was taken and if any small problem occurs due to the negligence causes many issues both for the human perspective and also for the device resulting in the loss of money as already mentioned the apparatus will be costly.
+We must take care of the apparatus if a slight rest is taken, and if any small problem occurs due to negligence causes many issues both from the human perspective and also for the device, resulting in the loss of money, as already mentioned, the apparatus will be costly.

 Coming to the working part, the helium-neon gas was the mainly used.
 Firstly, the mirrors are placed for the reflection and also for the focusing of the beams at the correct angle.
-Adding to that the mirror also steers the laser beam to get diverged at the specific heights.
-After passing through the mirror, it passed through the lens to get magnified, and the beam strikes at the third mirror which is used for the giving of the beam the optimal radius of curvature.
-Later on, the beam will pass through another mirror that is the fourth mirror and then passes through the aluminum adapter which will be at the top of the microscope.
-The adapter will have the reflectors which show many different colors reflectors.
-When the red colored laser passes through the dichroic reflectors, it reflects the bottom and also to the backside of the microscope.
-The particle that was placed in the path of the laser beam will create an impact on the mirror which can be focused through the mirror and can be used for the further reference.
+Adding to that, the mirror also steers the laser beam to diverge at specific heights.
+After passing through the mirror, it passes through the lens to get magnified, and the beam strikes at the third mirror, which is used for giving the beam the optimal radius of curvature.
+Later on, the beam will pass through another mirror, that is, the fourth mirror and then passes through the aluminum adapter, which will be at the top of the microscope.
+The adapter will have reflectors that show many different colors reflectors.
+When the red-colored laser passes through the dichroic reflectors, it reflects the bottom and also to the backside of the microscope.
+The particle that was placed in the path of the laser beam will create an impact on the mirror, which can be focused through the mirror and can be used for further reference.

-The experiment was done by calculating the energy that was dissipated when the laser beam passes through the mirror and also when it strikes the screen.
-Also, the variation of the laser beam path was detected and to show the correct value for the results obtained by using the equipment.
+The experiment was done by calculating the energy that was dissipated when the laser beam passed through the mirror and also when it struck the screen.
+Also, the variation of the laser beam path was detected to show the correct value for the results obtained by using the equipment.
 By using this, a great foundation like the working of wrist watch can be formed.

 Introduction: